Inanna: Worship

 In the Old Akkadian period, Inanna merged with the Akkadian goddess Ishtar, associated with the city of Agade.
 A hymn from that period addresses the Akkadian Ishtar as "Inanna of the Ulmaš" alongside Inanna of Uruk and of Zabalam.
 The worship of Ishtar and syncretism between her and Inanna was encouraged by Sargon and his successors, and as a result she quickly became one of the most widely venerated deities in the Mesopotamian pantheon.
-In inscriptions of Sargon, Naram-Sin and Shar-Kali-Sharri Ishtar is the most frequently invoked deity.
+In inscriptions of Sargon, Naram-Sin, and Shar-Kali-Sharri, Ishtar is the most frequently invoked deity.

-In the Old Babylonian period, her main cult centers were, in addition to aforementioned Uruk, Zabalam and Agade, also Ilip.
+In the Old Babylonian period, her main cult centers were Uruk, Zabalam, Agade, and Ilip.
 Her cult was also introduced from Uruk to Kish.

-During later times, while her cult in Uruk continued to flourish, Ishtar also became particularly worshipped in the Upper Mesopotamian kingdom of Assyria (modern northern Iraq, northeast Syria and southeast Turkey), especially in the cities of Nineveh, Aššur and Arbela (modern Erbil).
+During later times, while her cult in Uruk continued to flourish, Ishtar also became particularly worshipped in the Upper Mesopotamian kingdom of Assyria (modern northern Iraq, northeast Syria, and southeast Turkey), especially in the cities of Nineveh, Aššur, and Arbela (modern Erbil).
 During the reign of the Assyrian king Assurbanipal, Ishtar rose to become the most important and widely venerated deity in the Assyrian pantheon, surpassing even the Assyrian national god Ashur.
 Votive objects found in her primary Assyrian temple indicate that she was a popular deity among women.

-Individuals who went against the traditional gender binary were heavily involved in the cult of Inanna.
+Individuals who practiced gender nonconformity were heavily involved in the cult of Inanna.
 During Sumerian times, a set of priests known as gala worked in Inanna's temples, where they performed elegies and lamentations.
-Men who became gala sometimes adopted female names and their songs were composed in the Sumerian eme-sal dialect, which, in literary texts, is normally reserved for the speech of female characters.
+Men who became gala sometimes adopted female names, and their songs were composed in the Sumerian eme-sal dialect, which, in literary texts, is normally reserved for the speech of female characters.
 Some Sumerian proverbs seem to suggest that gala had a reputation for engaging in anal sex with men.
 During the Akkadian Period, kurgarrū and assinnu were servants of Ishtar who dressed in female clothing and performed war dances in Ishtar's temples.
 Several Akkadian proverbs seem to suggest that they may have also had homosexual proclivities.
 Gwendolyn Leick, an anthropologist known for her writings on Mesopotamia, has compared these individuals to the contemporary Indian hijra.
 In one Akkadian hymn, Ishtar is described as transforming men into women.